Hello West Africa is led by two founders

 This isn't a company dreamed up from afar.

-It grew out of years of living, working, raising a family, and building community in Benin.
+It is the culmination of nearly two decades of living, working, raising a family, conducting doctoral research, and building community in Benin

 Hello West Africa is led by us,

-That dual perspective is at the heart of everything we do.
+That dual perspective is at the heart of everything we build.

 Who We Are